francoisdevlin/devlinsf-clojure-utils/docs/predicate-utils.markdown

 	user=> ((predicate-fan (same-entries {:job "Software Nerd"}) (same-entries {:gender :female})) test-map) true

-This is primarily useful for composing predicated for filtering operations.
-It is based on the some method, so it succeeds fast.
+This is primarily useful for composing predicates for filtering operations.
+It is based on the `some` method, so it succeeds fast.